https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/factor-v-deficiency/

 A clotting (or coagulation) disorder is a medical condition where a specific protein is missing from the blood.

+Blood is made up of different types of cells (red blood cells, white blood cells and platelets) all suspended in a straw-coloured liquid called plasma.
+Platelets are the cells responsible for making blood clot.
+When a blood vessel is injured, platelets clump together to block the injury site.
 They also start off a complicated chemical reaction to form a mesh made of a substance called fibrin.
 This complicated chemical reaction always follows a strict pattern – with each clotting protein (known as a coagulation factor) turned on in order.
 When all of the factors are turned on, the blood forms a clot which stops the injury site bleeding any further.

 There are a number of coagulation factors circulating in the blood, lying in wait to be turned on when an injury occurs.
 If any one of the factors is missing from the body, the complicated chemical reaction described above will not happen as it should.
 This can lead to blood loss, which can be severe and life-threatening.
+Each coagulation factor is given a number from I to XIII – they are always written as Roman numerals – and the effects of the missing factor will vary.

 Human beings have about 30,000 to 40,000 different genes, each of which has a function in making an individual person.
 The genes are arranged in pairs (one of the pair from each parent) on 23 chromosomes – inevitably some of these genes are faulty.
+Factor V deficiency is caused by a variant

-Factor V deficiency is caused by a mutation (change) on the F5 gene, which is inherited in an autosomal recessive manner.
+(change) on the F5 gene, which is inherited in an autosomal recessive manner.
 This means that a person has to inherit the faulty gene from both parents to develop the severe form of the disease.
 Autosomal recessive disorders are more common in areas of the world where marriage between close relatives is common.

 Each pregnancy carries a: